avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 -------------------------

 The 7PET lineage, which has caused the current pandemic, and the Classical lineage, which caused the 6th historically recorded pandemic, are only the two pandemic/epidemic-causing lineages of *V. cholerae*.
-As mentioned above, the many other lineages of *V. cholerae are not pandemic/epidemic-causing; they sometimes cause small outbreaks of mild diarrhoea but not large epidemics or pandemics (`Glenn Morris 1990`_; `Mutreja & Dougan 2020`_).
+The many other lineages of *V. cholerae* are not pandemic/epidemic-causing; they sometimes cause relatively small outbreaks of mild diarrhoea but not large epidemics or pandemics (`Glenn Morris 1990`_; `Mutreja & Dougan 2020`_).
+In general, these small outbreaks caused by non-pandemic/epidemic-causing lineages of *V. cholerae* involve about X cases of diarrhoea.
+In contrast, 7PET has caused

 .. _Mutreja & Dougan 2020: https://pubmed.ncbi.nlm.nih.gov/31345641/